 Nevertheless, there are some risks to consider, as with any medication.
 When using products derived from the cannabis plant for medicinal purposes, you want to ensure you are using something safe, effective, and non-habit forming.
 If you have serious health conditions, be it psychological or physical, be sure to consult your doctor.

 In general, medical cannabis has few risks.
 However, if you are concerned about your medical condition, choose a product without THC just to be on the safe side.
 That means looking for a product that uses legal CBD in some form, preferably CBD isolate or broad-spectrum CBD where there is little to no presence of THC.
 We use only broad-spectrum CBD oil and extract without THC in any of our products.
 Even if our products did have THC in them, they would not cause a THC overdose since they are not transdermal, meaning that our products do not enter the bloodstream.

-With CBDMEDIC, you’re getting the maximum therapeutic benefits that cannabis has to offer without the worry of the side effects and repercussions associated with THC.
+With CBDMEDIC, you’re getting naturally derived active pharmaceutical ingredients blended with broad-spectrum CBD oil and other emollients without the worry of the side effects and repercussions associated with THC.

 What to look for in a safe cannabis product:

 - Look for a history of experience in the pharmaceutical industry

 - Look for transparent labeling with the amount of CBD, THC, and other ingredients in the product

 - Look for strong active ingredients

 - Look for the traceability of ingredients, so the ingredients can be tracked to their original source

 - Look for a certificate of conformance (COA)